 I always suggest using Booking.com – the world’s biggest online hotel booking site.

 Not only can you reserve your hotel with no money down in only two minutes, but they offer the best prices in the business – and if you find a better one they have a price match guarantee.

 For pricing information on any of these luxury hotels in Barcelona click the red buttons below.

 ☆☆☆☆☆ | Area: Port Olimpic | Carrer de la Marina 19-21 | Metro: Ciutadella-Vila Olimpica

 Let’s start strong with this Bang & Olufsen outfitted hotel that’s all about panoramic sea views, contemporary art collections, and its 2 Michelin starred Mediterranean restaurant Enoteca.

-You’ll be 100 meters from the golden sand beach with access to Barcelona’s famous Port Olimpic and its plethora of quality seafood restaurants and shisha bars, the world famous Casino Barcelona, and the city’s bumping beachside nightclubs right downstairs.
+You’ll be 100 meters from one of Barcelona’s best beaches with access to Barcelona’s famous Port Olimpic and some of the best restaurants in Barcelona, the world famous Casino Barcelona, and the city’s bumping beachside Barcelona nightclubs right downstairs.